 Sarah’s current research projects investigate separately and in relation the affective structures of cultural feminism and humiliation.
 Drawing on the experience of being an intermittent student and teacher of feminist theory over the course of 20 years, Sarah’s first manuscript Exit Wounds of Feminist Theory will be a short-form enquiry into the pedagogy of attachment that underlies feminist theory.
 Taking up the metaphor of the exit wound—the mess made by the object leaving the body—Exit Wounds reconsiders formative questions of feminist epistemology via a transversal exposition of the conceptual and affective forms of feminist thinking-feeling that accrue in specific cultural sites.
 Exit Wounds folds the outside of feminism’s affective residues into an account of feminism’s various lived embodiments and temporalities.

 Sarah’s first monograph in preparation seeks to explain how humiliation has become a preeminent affective structure at home, work and play.
 Drawing on philosophy, social science, media and cultural studies, Humiliation excavates the various social, cultural, technological and embodied dimensions of humiliation’s form and force within the everyday.
 Analysing examples that range from the TV crime drama series to digital media feminisms, this work shows how humiliation shapes and is shaped by genre, social stratification, the ethical and moral imperatives of social belonging, and the media and communications data revolution in feeling.
-Sarah’s provisional thoughts on humiliation are published in Capacious: Journal for Emerging Affect Enquiry.
+Sarah's initial work on humiliation is forthcoming in New Media & Society.

 Image credit: Julien Martinez Leclerc / LCC